austinseraphin/motion-accessibility/README.md

 Motion-Accessibility wraps the UIAccessibility protocols in nice ruby.
 I hope that making them easier will encourage developers to use it more and make their apps accessible.
+The gem also includes an accessibility inspector and a text console to aide blind iOS developers.

 ## Installation